 - Kosher salt and pepper

-- 2 tbsp cooking oil, like lard, grapeseed or canola
+- 2 tablespoon cooking oil, like lard, grapeseed or canola

 - 2 skin-on cloves of garlic, crushed

 - 1 teaspoon fresh chopped thyme